 What’s Not Included?

-Your deposit of $5,000 will hold your place in this workshop.
-A second payment of $5,000 will be due by February 28, 2018.
-Final payment of $4,500 will be due by July 1, 2018.
-All of Muench Workshops' Terms and Conditions apply.
+Your deposit of $5,995 will hold your place in this workshop.
+A second payment of $7,000 will be due by March 1, 2021.
+Final balance payment will be due by June 1, 2021.
+Payments for this workshop are non-refundable and this is why we recommend trip cancelation insurance.
+All of Muench Workshops' other Terms and Conditions apply.